TMZ Goes MAGA: How Harvey Levin’s Gossip Empire Became Trump’s Best Friend

 “The next morning the source said the tape was no longer for sale and it was insinuated that it had been bought by someone else.
 Then the source went completely dark,” Beckerman told The Daily Beast.

-However, contradicting Beckerman’s account, two sources said Levin told staffers the next day that Dagodog had failed to show at the meeting and that they “needed to drop it,” meaning the tape.
+However, contradicting Beckerman’s account, two sources said Levin told staffers the next day that Dagodag had failed to show at the meeting and that they “needed to drop it,” meaning the tape.

 “When I look back now this is possibly something really big that went down here.
 If something was hidden or killed there was a reason,” said the former high-ranking TMZ staffer.

 “There was an uncomfortable feel in the newsroom.
-He’s unapologetic views of Trump were gross,” said one of Levin’s most trusted former staffers.
+His unapologetic views of Trump were gross,” said one of Levin’s most trusted former staffers.

 They weren’t the only ones suspicious.